How To Drive Safely Around Horse and Buggyies

-2. No horns please!
-Horses can be spooked easily, especially by loud noises like car horns.
+2. Don't press that horn.
+Horses can be easily spooked, especially by loud noises like car horns.

-4. Observe their driving habits.
-Horse and buggies will drive as close to the right side of the road as possible, but move towards the center when making a left-hand turn.
+4. Observe driving habits.
+Buggies will drive as close to the right side of the road as possible, but move toward the center when making a left-hand turn.
 Many buggies have turn signals, or the driver will use hand gestures to signal.

-5. Keep an eye out for horses at night.
+5. Be alert for horses at night.
 Buggies are illuminated at night, however, the horse may be dark and hard to see.

 Source: PennDOT and Penn Medicine Lancaster General Health

 The Amish & Mennonite may look the same, but there are some notable differences!

 Check out some of the awesome places to stay and eat, things to do, and more to start planning your trip to Lancaster...

 Explore Lancaster County and Pennsylvania Dutch foods, and much more, at these Amish-owned restaurants.